Christina Rossetti: Poetry

-Rossetti kept a wide circle of friends and correspondents.
-She continued to write and publish for the rest of her life, mainly devotional work and children's poetry.
-In the years just before her death, she wrote The Face of the Deep (1892), a book of devotional prose, and oversaw an enlarged edition of Sing-Song, originally published in 1872, in 1893.
-She died late the next year.
+Christina continued to write and publish for the rest of her life, mainly devotional work and poetry.
+In the years just before her death, she wrote The Face of the Deep (1892), a book of devotional prose, and in 1893 she oversaw an enlarged edition of Sing-Song, which had originally been published in 1872.

+Engagement to Charles Cayley

+Between 1864 and 1866 Christina became romantically involved with the poet and translator Charles Cayley, who was also a family friend.
+Their relationship was affectionate, but the passionately devout Christina ultimately found herself unable to marry the agnostic Cayley.